handsOnpipeline/btp-kyma-day2-operations/documentation/observe/export-app-logs/README.md

 ## Troubleshooting

-- Check the PVC usage of Elasticsearch
+- Check the PVC (PersistentVolumeClaim) usage of Elasticsearch in Kyma cluster

   * Option 1: command line